openvinotoolkit/training_extensions/docs/source/explanation/additional_features/auto_configuration.rst

 Auto-configuration can help to save time, it eases the process of interaction with OTX CLI and gives a better baseline for the given dataset.

 At this end, we developed a simple auto-configuration functionality to ease the process of training and validation utilizing our framework.
-Basically, to start the training and obtain a good baseline with the best trade-off between accuracy and speed we need to pass only a dataset in the right format without specifiing anything else:
+Basically, to start the training and obtain a good baseline with the best trade-off between accuracy and speed we need to pass only a dataset in the right format without specifying anything else:

 .. code-block::